Alexa has a feature to help users find and identify new music called Song ID.

 We're guessing Amazon has data that shows its users often ask Alexa what song is playing.
 Now, they won't have to ask.

 If you have Amazon Music Unlimited and Prime Music, all you have to do is ask Alexa to turn on Song ID.
 Alexa will then confirm, and from that moment forward, it will announce the names of songs and their artists it's about to play.

 If you'd like to turn off the feature at any time, just say, "Alexa, Turn off Song ID," and you can listen uninterrupted.

 Currently, we've only tried it on Amazon's own Echo devices.

 Where is Alexa Song ID available?

-The feature is now live in the US.
-It doesn't seem to be available in the UK.
+The feature is live in the US and UK.
 We're asking Amazon about global availability and whether the feature will work on all Alexa-enabled devices.
 Stay tuned.